South Korea at the 1948 Summer Olympics

 South Korea competed in the 1948 Summer Olympics in London, United Kingdom.
-It was the first time Korea competed as an independent country.
-The Korean Olympic Committee, established in 1946 and recognized in 1947, represented only South Korea although the division of Korea was not fully realized at the time of the 1948 Games.
+It was the first time a Korean state competed as an independent country.
+The Korean Olympic Committee, established in 1946 and recognized in 1947, represented only Southern Korea although the division of Korea was not fully realized at the time of the 1948 Games.

 South Korea won two bronze medals, putting it at the 32nd rank of competing nations.